WHAT IS SCURVY

 Both children and

-anemiaheart attack, or death if the
+adults may experience anemia, heart attack, or death if the

 deficiency persists.